OpenTOSCA/opentosca-vintner/docs/docs/contributing/notes.md

 ## Typical Reasons for UNSAT

-1. Technology constraint; can be disabled by `technology_constraint: false`
+1. Technology constraint; can be disabled by `required_technology_constraint: false`
 1. Artifact constraint; can be disabled by `required_artifact_constraint: false`
 1. Required incoming relation constraint; can be disabled by `required_incoming_relation_constraint: false`
 1. Due to some bug a node type or artifact type is not defined but a corresponding error is not thrown.